Experience the beauty and power of Lake Superior

 When it comes to lakes, fewer freshwater lakes are as beautiful and moving as Lake Superior.
 As one of Douglas County’s finest features, Lake Superior is a source of economic vitality and recreation, and is home to a wide variety of wildlife.

 The greatest of the Great Lakes, Lake Superior is the world’s largest freshwater lake by surface area.
 Lake Superior is so vast that it contains 10 percent of all the Earth’s fresh surface water and as much water as all the other Great Lakes combined.

-But Lake Superior is more than just a whole lot of water — it’s a place to enjoy swimming, boating, kayaking, fishing, and outdoor recreation.
+However, Lake Superior is more than just a whole lot of water – it’s a place to enjoy swimming, boating, kayaking, fishing, and outdoor recreation.
 The beauty, power, and vastness of Lake Superior have inspired songwriters, poets, artists, writers, and photographers.

-Have a stroll along one of our beaches, experience a south shore sunset, wade in the waters and search for lake stones, or just take in the wildlife.
+Take a stroll along one of our beaches, experience a south shore sunset, wade in the waters and search for lake stones, or just take in the wildlife.
 We have a feeling you’ll understand exactly what we mean when we say that Lake Superior is an experience for all of your senses.